 In Valgardena sandstone further imprints of plants have been found, while muscles, snails and cephalopods reveal reliable information on times when the sea still dominated this area.
 Moreover a visitors’ centre provides geologic information on the “Geoparc Bletterbach” and offers workshops for adults and children.

 An educational trail informs about animals having their habitat in the surroundings of the Bletterbach Canyon and leads hikers to the Lahneralm alpine pasture and back.
 Along the path there are several information panels which describe different rock layers.
-By the way, on June 26, 2009, the Dolomites and the Bletterbach Canyon have been declared World Natural Heritage.
+By the way, in 2009 the Dolomites and the Bletterbach Canyon have been declared World Natural Heritage site.

 Visitor Center GEOPARC Bletterbach

 Lerch 40 - Aldino